MooersLab/writingLogTemplate/README.md

-A LaTeX template for thinking, planning, and monitoring progress on writing projects.
+# A LaTeX template for thinking, planning, and monitoring progress on writing projects

 Used in parallel to a the main writing project document.
 Includes code to plot to wordcount by writing session.